 This is when the need for postpartum underwear kicks in.
 Like me, you might have “period panties” that you’re not particularly careful with.
 The wear and tears.
 But you’ll probably won’t be very comfortable in these as you need to put a giant medical pad (best sanitary pads after delivery) in them.
 The best underwear after delivery have a little different design than normal underwear.
 A little bigger and a little wider to make room for everything.
 And if you have gone through a c section, you’ll need something else entirely.

 The best underwear after delivery

 There’s no right and wrong here.
 It depends on what you like and what you need.
 Then there’s the matter of quality and comfort of course.
 But let’s start with the essentials.
-Consider these 4 points before moving buying post delivery underwear:
+Consider these 4 steps to find the perfect post delivery underwear:

 - Size – choose a bigger size than your normally do to feel comfortable in your postpartum body and maxi pads.